-Management and general expenses include administrative salaries, travel, external affairs, institutional communications, professional services and IT/Facilities.
-Expenditure increased from USD 1,865K in 2020 to USD 2,198K in 2021.
-The increase primarily relates to increases in personnel expenses due to an increase in full time equivalent staff members in 2021, staff movements, the reclassification of staff between programs and management and general expenses and foreign exchange movements upon conversion of salaries paid in EUR and converted into USD for financial reporting purposes.
-In addition, there was an increase in facilities expenses as a result of the implementation of the new information system.
-Savings were also realised because of a reduction in travel, governance, and professional services activities due to Covid19 related travel restrictions in 2021.
-The strategic development project (GIZ/BMZ) also covered some activities that would traditionally fall under external affairs which has resulted in lower external affairs costs included under management and general expenditure.
+Management and general expenses include administrative salaries, travel, governance, professional services and IT/Facilities.
+Expenditure increased from USD 1,592K in 2021 to USD 2,176K in 2022.
+The increase primarily related to increases in personnel expenses due to an increase in full time equivalent staff members in 2022, staff movements, the reclassification of staff between programs and management and general expenses.
+In addition, there was an increase in travel and governance activities due to the removal of the Covid19 related travel restrictions from 2021 and facilities expenses as a result of increased information system costs due to increased staff and increased office space resulting in increased utility costs.

-As at 31 December 2021 the Crop Trust employed 36 full time equivalent staff members (2020: 33.6).
-Total personnel costs, across programs and operations for 2021 amounted to USD 4,191K (2020: USD 3,973K).
+As at 31 December 2022 the Crop Trust employed 43 full time equivalent staff members (2021: 36).
+Total personnel costs, across programs and operations for 2022 amounted to USD 4,719K (2021: USD 4,191K).

-The following table provides further details of expenses as at 31 December 2021 and 31 December 2020.
-Please note that in this table personnel costs have been split across program direct expenses and management and general expenses.
+The following table provides further details of expenses as at 31 December 2022 and 31 December 2021.
+Please note that in this table personnel costs have been split across program direct expenses, external affairs expenses and management and general expenses.